Trading Share CFDs

 Share CFDs Explained with a Simple Example

 CFD contracts or "Contract for Difference" can be used for trading popular shares.
-CFDs offer many advantages to its holders without imposing them high deposit requirements.
+CFDs offer many advantages to their holders without imposing them high deposit requirements.
 Let’s suppose that a CFD trader wants to invest in the Apple stock (AAPL) before the release of the new iPhone.
 This trader wants to buy 1,000 shares of AAPL worth $100,000.
 The Apple share is trading at $100.
 He has two options in order to trade the Apple stock:

 (1) He can buy 1,000 shares of Apple directly from his stock-broker.
 In this case, he will have to deposit at least $50,000 as his stock-broker which offers him maximum leverage 2:1.